gabrizuzu/gabrizuzu/README.md

 computer engineering student @University of Pisa, italy
 -------------------------------------------------------

-i'm a computer engineering student, i planned to graduate in Sept 2023.
+i'm a computer engineering student.

 * 🌍  i'm based in Milan, Italy
 * 🎓  bachelor degree in computer engineering at Unipi